thedges/PSBulkAction/README.md

 # PSBulkAction
-A component providing a declarative "bulk action" editor for Einstein Analytics.
+A component providing a declarative "bulk action" editor for Einstein Analytics dashboard table components.
 The component retrieves the SAQL query from the Einstein Analytics dashboard component and provides the following:
 - Configurable list of fields to show for editing in bulk mode for all records returned by the SAQL
 - Create chatter posts for all records returned by the SAQL
 - Create tasks for all records returned by the SAQL